muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

     `Every Integer x except for {4..13,22..28}`
     \?..{..3,14..21,29..}

-    `Set of all valid Unicode codepoints.`
+    `Set of all valid Unicode code points.`
     \?..{0..0xD7FF,0xE000..0x10FFFF}

     `Probably 15 members (no duplicates), depending on the model used.`